kiwix/kiwix-js/CONTRIBUTING.md

 ## Build system and setup

-Kiwix JS prides itself on supporting old frameworks and browsers, while not compromosing on performance in modern browsers.
+Kiwix JS prides itself on supporting old frameworks and browsers, while not compromising on performance in modern browsers.
 Therefore we use a modern bundling system, with [Rollup](https://rollupjs.org/), which transpiles code to [ECMAScript 5](https://caniuse.com/es5).
 Although you can run and test your code in a modern browser without transpiling, you will need to transpile in order to test your code thoroughly.
 We also use some development tools that are very useful: a [Vite server](https://vitejs.dev/) with Hot Module Replacement (this means real-time update of what you see in the browser while you develop), and